LaVCa: LLM-assisted Visual Cortex Captioning

 A primary goal of computer vision is to build systems capable of processing and understanding the complex visual world in a manner akin to human perception.
 Studying how the human brain—with its advanced visual functions—forms its visual representations deepens our understanding of the brain’s visual network and holds promise for developing next-generation computer vision models.

-To understand how the human brain represents visual stimuli from the external world, researchers have used encoding models that predict voxel-level (the spatial measurement unit of fMRI) brain activity measured during the presentation of images or videos~\cite{naselaris2011encoding}.
-These models typically use features derived from theoretical or data-driven hypotheses to map from stimulus properties to voxel responses~\cite{kay2008identifying, nishimoto2011reconstructing, naselaris2011encoding, huth2012continuous}.
-Many such models use simple, interpretable features—for instance, low-level visual features generated by filters rooted in theoretical models or high-level visual features representing words using one-hot encoding—to infer voxel properties through the correlation between feature-based predictions and actual brain responses.

-However, because the human brain solves highly complex real-world tasks, relying solely on a small number of interpretable parameters may be insufficient~\cite{kriegeskorte2018cognitive}.
-Recent advances in deep neural networks (DNNs), which effectively handle real-world tasks through a large number of parameters, have enabled more accurate predictions of brain activity by leveraging the complex representations extracted by DNNs~\cite{gucclu2015deep, schrimpf2021neural, takagi2023high, denk2023brain2music, antonello2024scaling}.
-Nevertheless, because of their black-box nature, interpreting how these DNN-based features map to individual voxels remains challenging ~\cite{abnar2019blackbox}.
-Although group-level interpretations—representing many voxels in terms of a small set of universal, interpretable axes—are possible~\cite{huth2016natural, lescroart2019human, nakagi2024unveiling}, voxel-level interpretation is critical for exploring more nuanced aspects of brain representations.
+Over the past decade, \emph{encoding models} have become the standard tool for this endeavour \citep{kay2008identifying, nishimoto2011reconstructing, naselaris2011encoding}.
+Early work employed handcrafted, low-level filters or one-hot semantic labels, yielding interpretable—but coarse—descriptions of voxel-level (the spatial measurement unit of fMRI) selectivity.
+Modern approaches substitute deep neural-network (DNN) features, which dramatically raise prediction accuracy \citep{gucclu2015deep, schrimpf2021neural, takagi2023high}.
+Yet the very richness that makes DNNs powerful also renders them opaque: it remains difficult to explain why a given voxel activates, especially at the single-voxel level where group-averaged semantic axes \citep{huth2016natural, lescroart2019human} are too blunt.